bitcointranscripts/bitcointranscripts/bitcoinplusplus/2025-berlin/scaling-lightning-panel-lightning++-berlin-2025.md

 Not sure how it would work on a technical level, but I'd just be curious, any thoughts, is that the sort of thing an `LSP` could implement?

-Walton: 00:56:24
+Shinobi: 00:56:24

 I don't see any way you could do that without hedging and creating some kind of derivative product where you could actually find a counterparty willing to trade against your fee expectation.

-Shinobi: 00:56:37
+Alex: 00:56:37

 Can we hear from the guy that runs an `LSP`?

-Evan: 00:56:39
+Walton: 00:56:39

 Yeah that's literally my thought.

 The universe sent it like Evan come on.
+The guy that actually runs a `LSP`

+Evan: 00:56:47

-There's some ways but I'm not sure people would want to accept all the trade-offs.
+There're some ways but I'm not sure people would want to accept all the trade-offs.

 Either you're shifting risk around, you don't necessarily have to turn into a derivative, even though that'd be the sexy way to do it.